dnut/associations/README.md

 # Associations
 Associations is a Python 3 module used to identify and analyze associations in any data set.

 Associations was originally created to aid in the solving of a specific set of problems.
 I have not included that original implementation code to respect the employer's wishes.
-As you examine this module, you will see there are some aspects of it that could be made more encapsulated, efficient, or generalized.
+As you examine this module, you will see there are some aspects of it that could be made more encapsulated, efficient, concise, or generalized.
 Once I start working on a reference implementation, I will begin to resolve these issues.
 I urge you to make pull requests if you see anything that could be improved.

 - **Dependencies**: NumPy, matplotlib, multiprocessing